Sufficient conditions for uniform bounds in abstract polymer systems and explorative partition schemes: Sufficient conditions for uniform boundedness

-Example~\ref{exam_unboundednessOnTheHomogeneousTree} shows that at least in one case uniform boundedness breaks down at a boundary point of $\PDPS$.
+The proof of proposition~\ref{prop_scub_generic} is in section~\ref{sec_inductivePolymerLevelProofs}. \AlsoArxiv{Example~\ref{exam_unboundednessOnTheHomogeneousTree} shows that at least in one case uniform boundedness breaks down at a boundary point of $\PDPS$.
 This is shown by the infinite-volume limit of the one-polymer ratios at that boundary point.
 As we believe that this break-down holds all along the boundary, a SCUB should only ever map out subsets of the $\InteriorOf\PDPS$.
 Thus, we reformulate the search for SCUBs as:

 \begin{Que} What are the properties of $\PDPS$?
 What are sufficient conditions for $\vec{\rho}$ to be in $\PDPS$? \end{Que}